Lauren Cooper: Other appearances

 Lauren made an appearance during the BBC's Comic Relief telethon in March 2005.
 The sketch features fans of McFly asking the group questions.
 Lauren decides to ask them: "Why are you so rubbish?"
 When told by Simon Amstell, who is hosting the segment, that only positive questions are allowed, Lauren uses a variety of her catch phrases, including "Am I bovvered?" ("I ain't McBovvered") and continues to question them in a harsh manner.
 Lauren is then "ordered" to put a more positive question to the group, and confuses them with Busted, asking "Are you gutted that Charlie left?"
 She is told to leave the set, and as she does so, she asks Danny Jones from McFly to sign her knee, but walks away promptly saying "You can't even spell."

 In November 2005, Lauren appeared in a sketch for the Children in Need telethon.
 The sketch is a crossover with EastEnders.
-The scene is set when Lauren arrives in Walford in search of revenge on Stacey Slater, who has apparently stolen her boyfriend.
-She looks for her in the launderette, where she finds Little Mo Mitchell, who tells her that Stacey is not there.
-She then visits the Queen Vic, and Peggy Mitchell finds herself getting increasingly frustrated and annoyed with Lauren, who asks, "Are you a Cockney?
+The scene is set when Lauren arrives in Walford in search of revenge on Stacey Slater (Lacey Turner), who has apparently stolen her boyfriend.
+She looks for her in the launderette, where she finds Little Mo Mitchell (Kacey Ainsworth), who tells her that Stacey is not there.
+She then visits The Queen Victoria public house, and Peggy Mitchell (Barbara Windsor) finds herself getting increasingly frustrated and annoyed with Lauren, who asks, "Are you a Cockney?
 Are you a Cockney sparrow?" (pronounced "cockerney").
 Peggy then orders Lauren out of her pub with immediate effect.

 In November 2005, Lauren was a featured sketch at the 77th Royal Variety Performance.
-After Lauren embarrasses herself in front of the audience, Ryan points out that the Queen is laughing at her.
+After Lauren embarrasses herself in front of the audience, Ryan points out that Queen Elizabeth II is laughing at her.
 Looking up at the Royal Box, she asks "Are you disrespecting me?" and mimicks the Queen's accent, asking, "Is one bovvered?".
 She receives a phone call, answers timidly "Hello, yes, thank you." and hangs up.
-When asked who it was, she announces "I've just been made a dame."
+When asked who it was, she announces "I've just been made a Dame."